strk2333/html-parser/README.md

 ### Obviously there are too many great solutions but not this.

 # react-html-plain-parser
-Base on react-xml-parser which used for xml parser.
+Based on react-xml-parser which used for xml parser.
 Aiming to parse HTML, handling problems like br tag etc.

 ## Installation
 ```